ed-dehaan/sumhdfe/README.md

 **Example:**

 For example, `sumhdfe, histogram(1)` shows the frequencies of observations for the first fixed effect grouping listed within `a(firm year)`, which in this case if firm.
+You can also specify the fixed effect name; for example `sumhdfe, histogram(year)`.

 <img src="https://user-images.githubusercontent.com/74987960/112764325-d2e86000-8fbc-11eb-8108-6056e00656b5.png" width="500">